 In a partial or incomplete molar pregnancy, the mother's chromosomes remain but the father provides two sets of chromosomes.
 As a result, the embryo has 69 chromosomes, instead of 46.
 This can happen when the father's chromosomes are duplicated or if two sperm fertilize a single egg.

-Up to an estimated 1 in every 1,000 pregnancies is molar.
+Molar pregnancy is uncommon, occurring in about 1 in every 1,000 pregnancies.
 Various factors are associated with molar pregnancy, including:

 Tests and diagnosis

-If your health care provider suspects a molar pregnancy, he or she may order a blood test to measure the level of human chorionic gonadotropin (HCG) — a pregnancy hormone — in your blood.
+If your doctor suspects a molar pregnancy, he or she may order a blood test to measure the level of human chorionic gonadotropin (HCG) — a pregnancy hormone — in your blood.
 He or she will also likely do an ultrasound.

 With a standard ultrasound, high-frequency sound waves are directed at the tissues in the abdominal and pelvic area.
 During early pregnancy, however, the uterus and fallopian tubes are closer to the vagina than to the abdominal surface, so the ultrasound may be done through a wand-like device placed in your vagina.